core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Extended scope of Section 5, now titled " Message Binding, Sequence Numbers, Freshness and Replay Protection".

-* Clarifications about Non-Confirmable messages in Section 5.1 "Synchronization of Sender Sequence Numbers".
+* Clarifications about Non-confirmable messages in Section 5.1 "Synchronization of Sender Sequence Numbers".

 * Clarifications about error handling in Section 6 "Message Processing".